exasol/virtual-schemas/doc/dialects/sybase.md

 ## Creating a Virtual Schema

 Below you see how a Sybase Virtual Schema is created.
-Please note that you have to provide the name of the database in the property `SHEMA_NAME` since Athena simulates catalogs.

 ```sql
 CREATE VIRTUAL SCHEMA <virtual schema name>